 Budapest with Kids

 Budapest has to be on our favorite and one of the most family friendly cities we've ever traveled too.
 As a matter of fact, it's one of the few places I would visit again just to have more time there.
-It's beautiful, friendly, family oriented and feels especially magical when standing on the banks of the Danube.
+Budapest is beautiful, friendly, family oriented and feels especially magical when standing on the banks of the Danube.
 If you're making a list of must-see places, put Budapest towards the top.
 Below you will find all of our travel tips for exploring Budapest as a family!

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.